statscomics/statscomics.github.io/guidelines.md

 # Creating Data Comics for Reporting Controlled User Studies

-Data Comics aim to provide easy access to
+Data Comics for reporting controlled user studies aim to provide easy access to

 * hypotheses, conditions, and decisions involved in a study
 * the setup, steps, and procedure,
 * the results

-To that end, stats comics draw inspiration from traditional comics such as
+To that end, data comics draw inspiration from traditional comics such as

 * a combination of __text + picture__, i.e., any picture can be accompanied by text to explain additional information about the picture or provide information to resolve ambiguity in the picture.
 * a __sequence of panels__, whereby each panel can focus on a single message, i.e., a single piece of information, while the sequence helps to explain more complex information

-Especially for stats comics, that means that __you can__
+Especially for data comics, that means that __you can__

 * illustrate in pictures what requires visual explanation,
 * explain through text what is hard to convey through pictures